MiningSoftware/SmartMinerPRO/README.md

 4. After replacing the values of the wallet and pool with yours, click "RUN"
 5. Then begins the extraction of coins

-DevFee & Donations
+DevFee & Donations:
 ===================

-SmartMinerPRO (SMP / SMP +) is completely free software.
+SmartMinerPRO (SMP/SMP +) is completely free software.
 This does not apply to built-in programs for mining (miners).

 You can thank the SMP + development team at the following addresses:

 - BTC: 197QDx1Sif2MVH29juDbbrErhBAkxMBXQX
 - ETH: 0xC16079Aeb717053cFb3F5Abb92fb55F81A3AD9C9
 - ZEC: t1TVRXgQmrgHHeaheYt9mFrqh1LZBJtrfiQ
 - LTC: LWtnQjnfJe9ALd3gYwPGUxAej5JGMLPsoK
 - RVN: RV8Tz58pZ6Q6fFn5LGGN8hQsUoPzJC1vMi

-Command line options
+Command line options:
 =====================

 Network: